MJomaba/flu-evidence-synthesis/README.md

 ### FluEvidenceSynthesis

-Then use devtools to install from fluEvidenceSynthesis by using the following command:
+Then use devtools to install fluEvidenceSynthesis by using the following command:

 ```{r}
 library(devtools)